Aquiles-ai/load-test-vllm-gpt-oss-20b/README.md

 # Load testing openai/gpt-oss-20b with vLLM and Docker

-This repository contains everything necessary to replicate the load test to the vLLM server with the openai/gpt-oss-20b model, where 98.5% of successful requests were obtained (It was run on an NVIDIA H100, but it is expected that on a 3 node NVIDIA RTX 50590, they can have a similar performance)
+This repository contains everything necessary to replicate the load test to the vLLM server with the openai/gpt-oss-20b model, where 98.5% of successful requests were obtained (It was run on an NVIDIA H100, but it is expected that with 3 NVIDIA RTX 50590, they can have a similar performance)

 Command to start the vLLM server: